-Last mile delivery refers to a parcel’s shipment from a warehouse, manufacturer, or retail store to the final customer in a product’s journey.
-The final customer may be located at their doorstep, jobsite, another retail store, or local carrier’s pickup station.
+Last mile delivery refers to a parcel’s shipment from warehouse, manufacturer, or retail store to the final customer in a product’s journey.
+The final customer may be located at their doorstep, jobsite, at another retail store, or at a local carrier’s pickup station.

-In addition to being a key factor to ensure customer satisfaction, last mile delivery is both the most expensive and time-consuming part of the shipping process.
+In addition to being a key factor in ensuring customer satisfaction, last mile delivery is both the most expensive and time-consuming part of the shipping process.

-It should come as no surprise that supply chain disruptions have long been one of the construction industry´s biggest headaches.
-Yet, ever since the pandemic, a shift has been made towards a more online-driven way of buying, even for construction, who up until a few years ago was still very “pen and paper” focused.
+It should come as no surprise that supply chain disruptions have long been one of the construction industry’s biggest headaches.
+Yet, in post-pandemic times, a shift has been made towards a more online-driven way of buying, even for construction, which up until a few years ago was still operating by “pen and paper”.

-With built professionals wanting to get their products and materials in the jobsite faster and in time to avoid further project delays, last mile delivery has become a strong suit in the supply chain management and logistics value chain, greatly due to the increase in digital platforms that have found a way to optimize this area.
+With built professionals wanting to get their products and materials to the jobsite faster and on time to avoid project delays, last mile delivery has become a priority in supply chain management and the logistics value chain, greatly due to the increase in digital platforms that optimize delivery processes.

-Not to be taken literally, the term itself does not refer to the exact last mile of the delivery process, but rather the final leg, which can lead to trips of up to 100 miles.
+Not to be taken literally, the term itself does not refer to the exact last mile of the delivery process, but rather the final leg, which can include trips up to 100 miles in distance.

-Last mile logistics focuses on local carriers to deliver products as quickly as possible with an eye toward creating a seamless, full-service experience for customers.
+Last mile logistics focuses on local carriers delivering products as quickly as possible to create a seamless, full-service experience for customers.

-The cost of providing last-mile services across multiple industries accounts for 41% of overall supply chain costs, doubling the amount in other categories in the delivery process like parceling and warehousing.
+The cost of providing last mile services across multiple industries accounts for 41% of overall supply chain costs, which is almost double the amount in other categories in the delivery process like parceling and warehousing.

-- Environmental sustainability, where freight transport representing approximately 25% of the contaminating gas emissions, and the worsening in air quality may jeopardize the health of the increasing population living in urban areas.
+- Environmental sustainability, where freight transport represents approximately 25% of contaminating gas emissions.
+Worsening air quality may jeopardize the health of the increasing population living in urban areas.

 - Urban traffic congestion, where 20% of urban traffic is caused by freight traffic.